javascript-tutorial/en.javascript.info/1-js/04-object-basics/01-object/article.md

 Objects are not like that.

-**A variable stores not the object itself, but it's "address in memory", in other words "a reference" to it.**
+**A variable stores not the object itself, but its "address in memory", in other words "a reference" to it.**

 Here's the picture for the object: